sreehariX/sarcv2/README.md

 ![Screenshot 2024-10-19 101204](https://github.com/user-attachments/assets/b337be98-95f6-47e3-b7ea-1b6d49184248)

 The chatbot is designed to assist users by answering their questions through a set of predefined FAQs.
-The chatbot frontend is embedded in the Saras AI website using an iframe the user interacts with the ask saras ai button, and it dynamically fetches the most relevant FAQs from a backend powered by a vector database and machine learning models.
+The chatbot frontend is embedded in the Saras AI website using an iframe.
+When the user interacts with the "Ask Saras AI" button, it dynamically fetches the most relevant FAQs from a backend powered by the ChromaDB vector database and machine learning models.

 - **Frontend**: Built with React and deployed on Vercel.
 - **Backend**: A FastAPI service hosted on AWS EC2.
 It processes user queries and retrieves relevant FAQs using embeddings from a transformer model and a vector database.